On pure monomorphisms and pure epimorphisms in accessible categories: Introduction

 By the second assertion of Lemma~\ref{small-colimits-preserved}, any finite colimit in $\sA_{<\kappa}$ is also a colimit in~$\sA$.
 In particular, this applies to pushouts.
 So pushouts of the spans $(n,g)$ in $\sA_{<\kappa}$ remain pushouts in~$\sA$.
 Since $\kappa$\+directed colimits always preserve pushouts, we have shown that condition~(i) for $\cN$ in $\sA_{<\kappa}$ implies condition~(i) for $\cM$ in~$\sA$.

-The proof of the assertion that conditions~(i) and~(ii) for $\cN$ in $\sA_{<\kappa}$ imply condition~(ii) for $\cM$ in $\sA$ is somewhat similar, and based on the arguments above together with Lemmas~\ref{limits-preserved} and~\ref{directed-colimits-commute-with-small-limits}.
+The proof of the assertion that conditions~(i) and~(ii) for $\cN$ in $\sA_{<\kappa}$ imply condition~(ii) for $\cM$ in $\sA$ is somewhat similar, and based on the arguments above together with Lemmas~\ref{limits-preserved} and~\ref{effective-monomorphisms-lemma}.
 By assumption, every morphism $n\in\cN$ is the equalizer in $\sA_{<\kappa}$ of its cokernel pair in~$\sA_{<\kappa}$.
 We have already seen that the cokernel pair of~$n$ in~$\sA_{<\kappa}$ is also the cokernel pair of~$n$ in~$\sA$.
 By Lemma~\ref{limits-preserved}, any limit that exists in $\sA_{<\kappa}$ is also a limit in~$\sA$.
 Therefore, $n$~is the equalizer in $\sA$ of its cokernel pair in~$\sA$.
-In the context of a morphism $m\in\cM$, it remains to say that $m$~is a $\kappa$\+directed colimit in $\sA^\to$ of morphisms $n\in\cN$, and $\kappa$\+directed colimits preserve finite limits (in particular, equalizers) in $\sA$ by Lemma~\ref{directed-colimits-commute-with-small-limits}.
+So $n$~is an effective monomorphism in~$\sA$.
+Now any morphism $m\in\cM$ is a $\kappa$\+directed colimit in $\sA^\to$ of morphisms $n\in\cN$, and $\kappa$\+directed colimits of effective monomorphisms in $\sA$ are effective monomorphisms in $\sA$ by Lemma~\ref{effective-monomorphisms-lemma}.

 Let us prove that conditions~(i) and~(iii) for $\cN$ in $\sA_{<\kappa}$ imply condition~(iii) for $\cM$ in~$\sA$.
 Obviously, every identity morphism in $\sA$ is a $\kappa$\+directed colimit of identity morphisms in~$\sA_{<\kappa}$.
 It remains to show that the class $\cM$ is closed under compositions.
 Let $m'\:C\rarrow D$ and $m''\:D\rarrow E$ be two morphisms belonging to~$\cM$.
 By Proposition~\ref{accessible-subcategory}, in order to prove that the composition $m=m''\circ m'$ belongs to $\cM$, we need to check that every morphism $t\rarrow m$ in $\sA^\to$ from a morphism~$t$ with $\kappa$\+presentable domain and codomain, $t\in(\sA^\to)_{<\kappa} =(\sA_{<\kappa})^\to$, into the morphism~$m$ factorizes as $t\rarrow n\rarrow m$, where $n\in\cN$.
 So we have a commutative diagram